 Etiology can be acute or chronic.
+In obtunded patients, the tongue is the most common cause of upper airway obstruction.
 Acute causes of supraglottic obstruction include laryngotracheobronchitis, or croup, foreign body aspiration, epiglottitis, allergic reaction or anaphylaxis, acute bacterial tracheitis, burns to the face or oral cavity, retropharyngeal abscess, peritonsillar abscess and causes of upper airway edema or swelling.
 Chronic causes of supraglottic obstruction include laryngomalacia, tracheomalacia, laryngeal cysts or hemangiomas, obstructive sleep apnea or chronic compression from malignancies or lymphomas.
 The obstruction presents as stridor, a harsh vibrating sound heard best during inspiration.
 The level of obstruction directly corresponds to the intensity of the stridor.
 Etiology may not be clear on initial presentation, and key factors in history and examination have to be taken into account.

 Viral agents most often cause upper airway obstruction in the pediatric age group.
 Bacterial causes like diphtheria, bacterial tracheitis, and epiglottitis are fairly uncommon especially since the introduction of vaccination with Haemophilus influenzae type b Haemophilus influenzae type b (Hib) and Pneumococcal vaccines.
 Males are commonly more affected by croup.
 Viruses like parainfluenza and influenza are the most common viral etiological agents.

 Foreign body aspirations are common in young children between 2 to 5 years of age.
-Chronic causes like laryngomalacia or tracheomalacia are common in the infant age group.
+Laryngomalacia is a chronic cause of upper airway obstruction and is the most common laryngeal anomaly in the infant age group.

 Supraglottic obstruction in pediatric patients is more common in children than in adults with a similar illness, and this is due to factors that make the pediatric airway more susceptible to airway obstruction and distress.
 The pediatric airway is narrower and more prone to obstruction.
 The relatively high larynx, larger head, large tongue, poor tone, increased compliance which predisposes to kinking, and the narrowest diameter at the cricoid make the pediatric airway increasingly challenging.
 Air flowing in and out of a more limited airway flows under greater resistance.
 This results in stridor for upper airway obstruction and wheezing for lower airway obstruction.
+The presence of stridor indicates the loss of 50% of the airway diameter.
 Airway inflammation and infections accelerate the edema around the airway.
 This worsens obstruction and respiratory distress.
 Most common findings associated are stridor/ noisy breathing, respiratory distress, and tachypnea with improper aeration of the lower airways.
 Increasing rates of immunizations with Hib and Streptococcal vaccines have resulted in a dramatic decrease in upper airway infections and inflammation.
 This has led to a dramatic decrease in rates of intubation or invasive interventions to relieve airway obstruction.